top of page

 When this subject came up during a workshop, it struck me that a blog post might be in order, as I believe there are several points to be made.

-Unless you’re writing historical fiction, I caution writers to think twice (or even three times) before adding the year in which your story takes place.
-We want readers to feel as though our story could be happening right then (at the time they’re reading it), whether they are enjoying it today or twenty years from now, allowing them to feel more a part of the story, almost as if they could step right inside.
+We want readers to feel as though our story could be happening right at the time they are reading it, whether they are enjoying the story today or twenty years from now, allowing them to become more a part of the story, almost as if they could step right inside.

 For instance, if you’re writing historical fiction, you may want to specifically reference the year to add to the reader’s experience, transporting them right back to, let’s say, the year 1670.
 But if you’re going to do that, be sure to do your research (on fashion, speech, and culture, just for starters) so that your readers aren’t continually pulled out of the story by period mistakes.
 And believe me, if you make them, readers will call you on it.